Make a gift to CIS Gulf South as an individual or organization.

 Communities In Schools of the Gulf South, Inc. welcomes applications from qualified individuals who are committed to the success of children in public schools.

-Communities In Schools of the Gulf South, Inc. seeks a qualified counselor or social worker to implement its evidence-proven model of integrated student services on the campus of an High School in the Lafayette area.
+Communities In Schools of the Gulf South, Inc. seeks a qualified counselor or social worker to implement its evidence-proven model of integrated student services on the campus of an Iberia Parish Public School and/or Lafayette Charter School that serves students in an elementary or middle school setting.
 The Site Coordinator is responsible for planning, organizing, implementing and coordinating CIS activities and programs on the campus.
 The Site Coordinator interfaces with campus personnel and coordinates school functions with the CIS program and CIS administration.
 The Site Coordinator will provide assessments, referrals, and counseling or supportive guidance and connect numerous community service providers to the students who need them.
 Superior communication, organization, and team building skills are required.
 Minimum of an LMSW or PLPC is required.
-Part-time, year-round position.
+Full-time year-round position with benefits.